bhuwanghimire99/Data-Structure-and-Algorithm/README.md

 # Data-Structure-and-Algorithm
-I have already learn some DSA concepts in my academic journey.
-In this repository , i will implement data structures usinj javascript.
+I have already learned some DSA concepts in my academic journey.
+In this repository , i will implement data structures using javascript.